-The Ad Diriyah Formula E site will also has stands that will accommodate tens of thousands of fans on the race day, the concert arena for the three nights, an E Village entertainment area, plus cultural and heritage zones for families.
+The Diriyah Formula E site also has stands that can accommodate tens of thousands of fans on the race day, alongside a concert arena for the three nights, an E Village entertainment area, plus cultural and heritage zones for families.

 The first event in 2018 was affected by heavy rain which flooded the track; as a result, the two scheduled practice sessions were cancelled and combined into a single 35 minute session.
-Qualifying was restructured into a half an hour two-group session that saw António Félix da Costa claim the first pole position of his career.
+Qualifying was restructured into a 30-minute two-group session that saw António Félix da Costa claim the first pole position of his career.

 To access the entire Ad Diriyah site, including the racetrack and grandstands, the 180,000 sq me Allianz E Village and the concert arena, you must have an official Formula E ticket, either a three-day ticket or a ticket for the day you are attending.